elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-potential-genetic-and-viral-components-associated-with-schizophrenia.md

 url: /learn/nursing/questions/what-are-the-potential-genetic-and-viral-components-associated-with-schizophrenia
 score: -1.0
 related_article1:
-    id: 170453
+    id: 170456
-    title: Why is myelination important for signal transmission in neurons?
+    title: >-
+        What are the major regions of the brain, and what functions do they serve?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-myelination-important-for-signal-transmission-in-neurons
+    url: /learn/nursing/questions/what-are-the-major-regions-of-the-brain-and-what-functions-do-they-serve
 related_article2:
-    id: 170442
+    id: 170449
-    title: What are the primary causes and consequences of a stroke?
+    title: >-
+        How does epidural anesthesia differ from a spinal block in terms of procedure and effects?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+    url: /learn/nursing/questions/how-does-epidural-anesthesia-differ-from-a-spinal-block-in-terms-of-procedure-and-effects
 related_article3:
-    id: 170456
+    id: 170459
-    title: What are the major regions of the brain, and what functions do they serve?
+    title: >-
+        What mechanisms underlie synaptic plasticity in the brain?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-major-regions-of-the-brain-and-what-functions-do-they-serve
+    url: /learn/nursing/questions/what-mechanisms-underlie-synaptic-plasticity-in-the-brain
 related_article4:
-    id: 170455
+    id: 170452
-    title: What are the treatment options for hydrocephalus, and how do they work?
+    title: >-
+        What is the role of neurotransmitters in neurological and psychiatric conditions?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-treatment-options-for-hydrocephalus-and-how-do-they-work
+    url: /learn/nursing/questions/what-is-the-role-of-neurotransmitters-in-neurological-and-psychiatric-conditions
 related_article5:
-    id: 170447
+    id: 170456
-    title: Describe the structure and function of the dura mater.
+    title: >-
+        What are the major regions of the brain, and what functions do they serve?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-structure-and-function-of-the-dura-mater
+    url: /learn/nursing/questions/what-are-the-major-regions-of-the-brain-and-what-functions-do-they-serve
 ---

 &nbsp;